dhairya-quash/TEST-REPO/README.md

 - **Next.js Dashboard:** A user-friendly web interface for viewing and managing bug reports.
 - **Real-Time Data:** Displays real-time data captured by the SDK, with options for collaboration and issue tracking.

+## Community and Next Steps

+We're currently working on a redesign of the application, including a revamp of the codebase, so Documenso can be more intuitive to use and robust to develop upon.

+- Check out the first source code release in this repository and test it.
+- Join the [Discord](https://discord.com/invite/Nxbe8F6aqw) server for any questions and getting to know to other community members.
+- ⭐ the repository to help us raise awareness.
+- Spread the word on Twitter that Quash is working towards a more open In-App bug reporting tool.
+- Fix or create [issues](https://github.com/Oscorp-HQ/quash-max/issues), that are needed for the first production release.

 ## Contributing

 We love contributions!
 Please read our [contribution guide](https://github.com/dhairya-quash/TEST-REPO/blob/main/Contribution%20Guide.md) to get started.
 We welcome all kinds of contributions, from code enhancements to documentation improvements.